-Follow this guide and make the best of your trip even if you’re short on time.
-These are the top sights and things to do on your one day in Syracuse.
+Follow this guide and make the most of your trip even if you’re short on time.
+These are the top sights and things to do during your one day in Syracuse.

 Neapolis archaeological park is a vast area featuring many important ancient buildings and structures.
 Since it‘s located on the northern side of the city, far from the city center and Ortigia island, it’s better to visit it right in the morning.
-It’s also the best time to skip the crowds and unbearable heat in the summer months.
-Inside of the park you can admire a Roman theater, Greek theater, The altar of Hieron II and The Ear of Dionysius – an old, 20 meters high limestone quarry impressive cause of its ear resembling entrance.
+It’s also the best time to skip the crowds and the unbearable heat in the summer months.
+Inside the park you can admire a Roman theater, Greek theater, the altar of Hieron II and the Ear of Dionysius – an old, 20 meters high limestone quarry impressive because of its ear-resembling entrance.

 Visit the Syracuse market

-Make Syracuse market your first stop on the Ortigia island since it‘s the best place to indulge in a city’s laid back atmosphere and soak up all the colors and smells of the Sicily region.
-You can shop for the seasonal fresh fruits and even buy some spices and herbs to bring back home.
-Don’t miss trying Sicilian pistachios and the pistachio products – they are the best in the whole World.
+Make the Syracuse market your first stop on Ortigia, since it‘s the best place to indulge in the city’s laid back atmosphere and soak up all the colors and smells of the Sicily region.
+You can shop for seasonal fresh fruit and even buy some spices and herbs to bring back home.
+Don’t miss trying Sicilian pistachios and the pistachio products – they are the best in the whole world.

 After you’re done exploring the stalls, it’s time to taste the best Italian sandwich.
-Caseificio Borderi, located right in the center of the market makes fresh sandwiches (yes, they make it in front of you) so rich in their ingredients and taste – you can hardly find anything as delicious.
-On the top of it, they are super cheap eats since they are quite big, so the two persons can share it.
+Caseificio Borderi, located right in the center of the market, makes fresh sandwiches (yes, they make it in front of you) so rich in their ingredients and taste that you can hardly find anything as delicious.
+On top of that, they are super cheap eats because they are quite big, so two persons can share them easily.

 Stroll the Ortigia island and visit the Duomo

-Ortigia island is the Syracuse old town and one of the most picturesque places in Italy and the Whole World.
-Only a small part of the island is accessible by car so it’s mostly car free which contributes overall calmness and serenity.
+Ortigia island is the Syracuse old town and one of the most picturesque places in Italy and the whole world.
+Only a small part of the island is accessible by car, so it’s mostly car-free, which contributes to its overall calmness and serenity.
 Start your Ortigia stroll in front of the Temple of Apollo, located at the entrance, a short walk from both of the bridges.
-The ruins of an ancient Greek temple dating to the 6th century BC are free to explore from the upper street level (no entrance allowed).
+The ruins of the ancient Greek temple dating to the 6th century BC are free to explore from the upper street level (no entrance allowed).

 Continue your walk on Corso Giacomo Matteotti street until you reach Fontana di Diana.
 Pass one of the small streets to reach Piazza Duomo – the splendid main square and the symbol of Baroque reconstruction of the city after the earthquake in the late 17th century.

-There are many interesting historical and religious buildings lining the square, however the most impressive one is a majestic Duomo cathedral, dedicated to the Nativity of Mary.
-The church is built in the seventh century on the remains of ancient Greek temple and fully restored in Baroque style after the earthquake.
+There are many interesting historical and religious buildings lining the square, but the most impressive one is the majestic Duomo cathedral dedicated to the Nativity of Mary.
+The church was built in the seventh century on the remains of an ancient Greek temple and fully restored in Baroque style after the earthquake.
 After you’re done with the cathedral, get lost in the numerous alleys and streets of Ortigia island.
 Find your favorite bar for a coffee break and make sure to capture some amazing photos along the way.

 Visit Castello Maniace

-When you’re done with your own Ortigia tour, walk towards its top point until you reach The Castello Maniace.
-It’s the rectangular citadel of Syracuse constructed in 13th century featuring four cylindrical towers on the sides.
-During the history it served as a fortification castle, residence of royal families and even a prison.
-The fortress tour includes spectacular views out into the Mediterranean and back across the island and two rooms with the information focusing on archaeological heritage found on the site.
+When you’re done with your own Ortigia tour, walk towards its top point until you reach Castello Maniace.
+It’s the rectangular citadel of Syracuse constructed in the 13th century featuring four cylindrical towers on the sides.
+During the history, it served as a fortification castle, residence of royal families and even a prison.
+The fortress tour includes spectacular views out into the Mediterranean and back across the island and two rooms with the information focusing on the archaeological heritage found on here.

 Have an amazing lunch at Kantunera

 You’re probably starving by now.
 Luckily, Syracuse offers a wide selection of great Italian and Mediterranean cuisine restaurants.
 If you want to eat delicious pastas, salads and delicious seafood – search no further than Kantunera restaurant.
-Their Pesce spada alla siracusana (swordfish in local sauce) is a must try.
-Leave some space for the desert since they’re making the best pistachio mousse in the world.
-Make sure to arrive during the lunch hours since the restaurant closes in the afternoon and reopens for the dinner.
+Their Pesce spada alla siracusana (swordfish in local sauce) is a must-try.
+Leave some space for the desert since they make the best pistachio mousse in the world.
+Make sure to arrive during the lunch hours, since the restaurant closes in the afternoon and reopens for dinner.
 They also serve healthy breakfast in the morning.

 Do the afternoon boat tour

 Some Syracuse attractions can’t be explored on foot and can be reached only by boat.
-Booking a boat tour in the afternoon is a great idea cause you’re going to experience the Ortigia island from the whole different perspective and enjoy Maniace Castle full appearance.
-On top of that you will visit a few sea caves in the vicinity and at the end you’ll have some free time to enjoy the swim in the sea.
+Booking a boat tour in the afternoon is a great idea because you’re going to experience Ortigia from a whole different perspective and enjoy Maniace Castle’s full appearance.
+On top of that, you will visit a few sea caves in the vicinity and have some free time to enjoy a swim in the sea.
 In case you want to make it even more magical – book a sunset tour.
-If you crave more sea after your boat tour, hit the only beach on the Ortigia island, located on the southeast cove.
+If you crave more sea after your boat tour, hit the only beach on the island located on the southeastern cove.

 Stroll the seaside promenade in the evening